Are Laser Pointers Good, Safe Toys For Cats? Or Are They Bad? (Plus The Best Laser Pointers For Cats If You Choose To Use One)

 Watching your cat play and goof around is fun, especially if it’s trying to catch a moving laser dot.
 Laser pointers aren’t new on the market and since cats are crazy about them, most feline pet parents out there have tried them out at least once.

 Many pet supply manufacturers even produce laser pointers as cat toys.
 But over the past few years lasers have become the subjects of controversy.
 Are they safe for cats?
 What risks to they pose?
 And are they an overall good toy for your precious feline furball?

 We’ll let you answer the last question for yourself, but firstly, let’s go over the pros and cons of using laser pointers as toys for cats.

 Pros of laser pointers

 Physical exercise is of fundamental importance for every breed.
-Some cats, such as the American Shorthair, are more prone to becoming obese than others and they need extra activities.
+Some cats, such as the American Shorthair, are more prone to becoming obese than others and need extra activities.
 Others are simply too bored to bother exercising.

 And even though the scratching post does provide some options, the laser pointer is the best form of physical exercise for your furball.
-The fact that it can never truly catch the laser dot will make it jump, twirl and run around like crazy!
+The fact that it can never truly catch the laser dot will make it jump, twirl, and run around like crazy!

-Unlike puzzle games, tunnels, fluffy cat wands or playing fetch – yes, you can teach your cat tricks and even how to play fetch – the laser pointer is actually quite easy to play with.
+Unlike puzzle games, tunnels, fluffy cat wands, or playing fetch – yes, you can teach your cat tricks and even how to play fetch – the laser pointer is actually quite easy to play with.